Hitachi Energy XMC20

 What could happen

-An attacker with higher-level credentials could read or modify files outside the intended directory scope on the XMC20 system, potentially altering system configuration or accessing sensitive data.
+An attacker with administrative credentials could access files and directories outside the authorized scope on the XMC20 system, potentially reading sensitive configuration or operational data.

 Who's at risk